ndr2084/pytorch-rl-scheduler/README.md

 ## 🙏🏻 Acknowledge

-This project seeks to extend the functionality of the simulator developed by [hkust-adsl](https://github.com/hkust-adsl/kubernetes-scheduler-simulator)
+This project seeks to extend the functionality of the simulator developed by [hkust-adsl](https://github.com/hkust-adsl/kubernetes-scheduler-simulator).

 ## 🚧 Environment Setup

+Ensure that you have the environment set up to all versions specified by [hkust-adsl](https://github.com/hkust-adsl/kubernetes-scheduler-simulator) before proceeding beyond this point

 Please ensure that Go, pytorch, and flask are is installed.